-Throughout this article, $R$ is always a commutative ring with identity and $S$ is always a multiplicative subset of $R$, that is, $1\in S$ and $s_1s_2\in S$ for any $s_1\in S, s_2\in S$.
-Let $S$ be a multiplicative subset of $R$.
-In 2002, Anderson and Dumitrescu \cite{ad02} introduced the notion of \emph{$S$-Noetherian rings} $R$, that is, for any ideal $I$ of $R$ there exists a finite generated sub-ideal $K$ of $I$ and an element $s\in S$ such that $sI\subseteq K$, i.e., $I/K$ is $u$-$S$-torsion by \cite{z21}.
-This is a well generation of Noetherian rings using multiplicative subsets.
-Since then, the notions of $S$-analogues of other well-known rings, such as Artinian rings, coherent rings, almost perfect rings, GCD domains and strong Mori domains, are introduced and studied extensively in \cite{dhz19,s19,bh18,l15,lO14,kkl14,S20}.
+Throughout this article, $R$ is always a commutative ring with identity and $S$ is always a multiplicative subset of $R$, that is, $1\in S$ and $s_1s_2\in S$ for any $s_1\in S$ and any $s_2\in S$.
+Let $S$ be multiplicative subset of $R$.
+In 2002, Anderson and Dumitrescu \cite{ad02} introduced the notion of an \emph{$S$-Noetherian ring} $R$, that is, for any ideal $I$ of $R$ there exists a finitely generated sub-ideal $K$ of $I$ and an element $s\in S$ such that $sI\subseteq K$, i.e., $I/K$ is $u$-$S$-torsion by \cite{z21}.
+Since then, $S$-analogues of other well-known classes of rings such as Artinian rings, coherent rings, almost perfect rings, GCD domains and strong Mori domains, were introduced and studied extensively in \cite{dhz19,s19,bh18,l15,lO14,kkl14,S20}.

 Now let's go back to the definition of $S$-Noetherian rings.
 Notice that the element $s\in S$ such that $sI\subseteq K$ is decided by the ideal $I$ for $S$-Noetherian rings.
 This situation makes it difficult to characterize $S$-Noetherian rings from the perspective of module-theoretic viewpoint.
 In order to overcome this difficulty, Qi and Kim et al. \cite{QKWCZ21} recently introduced the notion of \emph{uniformly $S$-Noetherian rings} $R$ for which there exists an element $s\in S$ such that for any ideal $I$ of $R$, $sI \subseteq K$ for some finitely generated sub-ideal $K$ of $I$.
-They also introduced notion of $u$-$S$-injective modules and finally showed that a ring $R$ is uniformly $S$-Noetherian if and only if any direct sum of injective modules is $u$-$S$-injective in the case that $S$ is a regular multiplicative set.
-Another ``uniform'' case is that of uniformly $S$-von Neumann regular rings introduced by the author of this paper (see \cite{z21}).
+They also introduced the notion of $u$-$S$-injective modules and finally showed that a ring $R$ is uniformly $S$-Noetherian if and only if any direct sum of injective modules is $u$-$S$-injective in the case that $S$ is a regular multiplicative set.
+Another ``uniform'' case is that of uniformly $S$-von Neumann regular rings introduced by the first author of this paper (see \cite{z21}).
 The author in \cite{z21} first introduced $u$-$S$-flat modules using $u$-$S$-torsion modules, and then gave the notion of uniformly $S$-von Neumann regular rings extending von Neumann regular rings with uniformity on the multiplicative subset $S$.
 Finally, he characterized uniformly $S$-von Neumann regular rings by using $u$-$S$-flat modules.